-A fully formatted version (with endnotes) of this briefing can be downloaded by clicking on the report link below.
+A fully formatted version (with endnotes) of this briefing can be downloaded by clicking here.

 BRIEFING: Language, Power and Honour: Using Murder to Demonise Muslims

 In the past few weeks numerous cases of so called ‘honour killings’ have been reported in the media.
 However in the majority of articles, there has been a lack of distinction between ‘honour killings’ and ‘Muslims’ giving the impression that both are inextricably linked.

 This briefing will examine some of the judgements made in the language and also examine the values and perceptions carried by the authors that permeated as a result, into wider society.